CorbinDallas/Oda/README.md

 without having to employ heavy weight frameworks to get JSON requests and responses flowing through your application.

 ##What can it do right now?##
-Oda right now supports a JSON request/response method mapping system, plugins.
+Oda right now supports a JSON method mapping system and plugins.
 There are a few plugins available too:

 1. Oda.Sql.
 Allows connections to a Microsoft SQL Server 2003 or newer.
 Comes with many JSON utilities for SQL.
 2. Oda.Authentication.
 Allows for secure authentication, account and contact management.
 3. Oda.UI.
 JavaScript UI API for making JavaScript applications that use Oda.
+This plugin in not yet finished.

 ##Roadmap##
 1. Oda.UI